Mo-Oudadda/ImageSplitter/README.md

 # ImageSplitter
-Split up an image based on a horizontal or/and separators lines
+Split up an image based on a horizontal or/and vertical separators lines